DCAN-Labs/nda-abcd-s3-downloader/README.md

 subjects/sessions and downloads the corresponding files from NDA using the NDA's provided AWS S3 links.

-optional arguments:
+required arguments:
-  -h,                  --help
-                        Show this help message and exit.
   -dp <package-id>,    --package <package-id>
                         Flags to download all S3 files in package.
-Required.
   -m MANIFEST_FILE,    --manifest MANIFEST_FILE
                         Path to the .csv file downloaded from the NDA containing s3 links for all subjects and their